POLSKI: Aby usłyszeć tłumaczenie użyj słuchawek lub tak ustaw balans dźwięku, aby słyszalny był tylko prawy kanał. Help.

 ENGLISH: Use headphones or adjust your computer's sound balance to the left in order to listen to this video in English.
 Help.

-The Adam Mickiewicz Institute (Poland), Alternatives théâtrales: La revue du théâtre contemporain (Belgium), and Galerie Hus (France) present The Fatherkillers—a debate with five Polish women theatre directors—livestreaming from Paris, France on the global, commons-based peer produced HowlRound TV network at howlround.tv on Friday, December 16, 2016.
+The Adam Mickiewicz Institute (Poland), Alternatives théâtrales: La revue du théâtre contemporain (Belgium), and Galerie Hus (France) presented The Fatherkillers—a debate with five Polish women theatre directors.
+Friday 16 December 2016.

 Debate: The Fatherkillers

 Friday, December 16 at 7:30 a.m.-9:30 a.m.
 PST (Los Angeles) / 10:30 a.m.-12:30 p.m.
 EST (New York) / 3:30 p.m.-5:30 p.m.
 GMT (London) / 16:30-18:30 CET (Paris/Warsaw) / 17:30-19:30 EET (Bucharest)